Seta Tamanivalu: Early life

 Tamanivalu was born and raised in Fiji.
-He attended Lelean Memorial School where he excelled in both rugby union and rugby league.
 He was a member of the Fiji Secondary Schools under-18 rugby league squad that toured Australia in 2010.
 He later migrated to New Zealand where he gained a scholarship at Saint Kentigern College to play rugby.

 Playing career

 Early career

 Tamanivalu was one of five newcomers in Colin Cooper's Taranaki squad named for their 2012 campaign.
 He made his professional debut for Taranaki in the 2012 ITM Cup competition, coming on as a replacement against Hawke's Bay.

-In 2013, the then 21-year-old was named most promising player of the year after a season that saw him get a regular starting spot, his all-round game had been right up there with the best of the Taranaki backs.
-He had also been the most threatening attacker which saw him win top try scorer alongside teammate Andre Taylor.
+In 2013, the then 21-year-old was named most promising player of the year after a season that saw him get a regular starting spot, his all-round game has been compared to the likes of Taranaki backs.
+He was considered a threatening attacker, which saw him win top try scorer alongside teammate Andre Taylor.

 In the 2014 ITM Cup season he was in the top five statistics in tries scored, clean breaks, defenders beaten, metres gained and offloads.
 His impressive form saw him win the 2014 ITM Cup player of the year, over finalists Shane Christie and Nehe Milner-Skudder.
 It also saw several Super Rugby franchises in New Zealand and Australia were chasing his signature before he opted to head to the Chiefs in early October.